markaleung/coronavirus/Readme.md

 # Coronavirus

 ## Graphs
+This folder contains graphs for all places with more than 1000 cases.
 The left graph shows coronavirus growth (this week's cases / total cases) over time.
 The right graph shows cumulative cases over time (log scale).